 Feature Image: Microtoerisme/Wikimedia

-Editor’s Note: this article was originally published in May 2018, but we gave it a cut and polish in January 2020 for your reading pleasure.
+Editor’s Note: This article was originally published in May 2018, but we gave it a cut and polish in October 2020 for your reading pleasure.